inancdericioglu/inancdericioglu.github.io/_posts/2018-4-21-Selected_Projects.md

 **Graph Construction**

 To perform graph-mining, we constructed a graph that separated individual cells based on patterns of intensity in a given image.
 A cell nucleus was very bright, but its edges and the background were darker.
-So, in this approach, each cell in an image is modeled as a smooth 2D function that has a single local maxima in its neighborhood.
+So, in this approach, each cell in an image is modeled as a smooth 2D function that has a single local maximum in its neighborhood.
 We used this model to perform histogram segmentation.

 <p align="center">
 <img src="/assets/hist_segmentation.png" alt="Cells segmented into different areas by brightness." >